Chiral Symmetry Restoration from a Boundary: Abstract

 \section{Abstract}

 The boundary of a manifold can alter the phase of a theory in the bulk.
 We explore the possibility of a boundary-induced phase transition for the chiral symmetry of QCD.
 In particular, we investigate the consequences of imposing homogeneous Dirichlet boundary conditions on the quark fields.
-Such boundary conditions are employed on occasion in lattice gauge theory computations, for example, when including external electromagnetic fields, or when computing quark propagators with a reduced temporal extent.
+Such boundary conditions are sometimes employed in lattice gauge theory computations, for example, when including external electromagnetic fields, or when computing quark propagators with a reduced temporal extent.
 Homogeneous Dirichlet boundary conditions force the chiral condensate to vanish at the boundary, and thereby obstruct the spontaneous breaking of chiral symmetry in the bulk.
-As the restoration of chiral symmetry due to a boundary is a non-perturbative phenomenon, we utilize the sigma model to exemplify the issues.
-Using this model, we find that chiral symmetry is completely restored if the length of the compact direction is less than $2.0 \, \texttt{fm}$.
+We show the restoration of chiral symmetry due to a boundary is a non-perturbative phenomenon depending upon the mechanism of spontaneous symmetry breaking, and utilize the sigma model to exemplify the issues.
+Within this model, we find that chiral symmetry is completely restored if the length of the compact direction is less than $2.0 \, \texttt{fm}$.
 For lengths greater than about $4 \, \texttt{fm}$, an approximately uniform chiral condensate forms centered about the midpoint of the compact direction.
-While the volume-averaged condensate approaches the infinite volume value as the compact direction becomes long, the finite-size corrections are shown to be power law rather than exponential.
+While the volume-averaged condensate approaches the infinite volume value as the compact direction becomes very long, the finite-size corrections are shown to be power law rather than exponential.